tianyu-zh/InvoCBT/README.md

 # InvoCBT

-This repository is the official implementation of the paper "InvoCBT: CNN and Transformer based framework for scribble-supervised medical image segmentation".
+This repository is the official implementation of the paper "InvoCBT: Integrating CNNs and Transformers for efficient scribble-supervised medical image segmentation".

 ## Datasets